 - Continuing as a committed national organisation.

-For the past 118 years, Royal Life Saving has worked to harness the strengths of the communities we work with to reduce drowning and turn everyday people into everyday community lifesavers.
+For over 110 years, Royal Life Saving has worked to harness the strengths of the communities we work with to reduce drowning and turn everyday people into everyday community lifesavers.
 As a dynamic, not-for-profit organisation, our tangible areas of activity include:

 - Advocacy and awareness-raising